 Follow our living room painting guide.

 Once you've decided that your living room needs a fresh coat of paint, there are several key steps to take.
-We developed a step-by-step guide to ensure your room turns out just the way you want it to.
+We developed a step-by-step guide to ensure your room turns out just the way you want it to if you choose not to hire house painters and instead Do It Yourself.

 Choose Your Colors